chrwoizi/naytrading/README.md

 ## :mortar_board: Training a Convolutional Neural Network on the recorded data ##

-The web site periodically processes the recorded data and provides CSV file downloads which are optimized for a neural network.
+The web site periodically processes the recorded data using [StockFlow.Data](StockFlow.Data) and provides CSV file downloads which are optimized for a neural network.

 With [main.py](StockFlow.Python/main.py), a convolutional neural network is trained on the processed data, using the price history as input and the user decision as desired output.